Apply to OHIO

 Learn more about the OHIO International Experience.

-Before you begin the graduate application, please review the programs in which you are interested; once you have determined that you have found the right program to help you meet your personal and professional goals, review the application requirements and deadlines and gather the necessary documents.
-These will include copies of academic transcripts, letters of recommendation, a résumé, and a personal statement or statement of professional goals.
+Once you have found the graduate program to help you meet your personal and professional goals, you should review the application requirements and deadlines.
 Requirements vary by program, so be sure you have confirmed the information you need to supply to complete the application.

 Heritage College of Osteopathic Medicine